Vyral/base-template/_posts/2018-06-11-what-barbara-corcoran-has-to-say-about-the-andrey-bustamante-team.md

 {% include youtube.html %}

+&nbsp;

-If you’re selling your home in Central Florida and don’t know which agent to hire, you have a lot of choices.
+Happy New Year!
+If you’re looking to sell your Central Florida home in 2019 and don’t know which agent to hire, you have a lot of choices.

 {% include pullquote.html %}According to Barbara Corcoran though, the choice is simple.
-Barbara is one of the most respected names in real estate, which is why today we are proud to share her endorsement of our team with you.
+Barbara is one of the most respected names in real estate, which is why today we are proud to share her endorsement of our team with you.&nbsp;

 There’s only one team she trusts to sell her home in our marketplace.
 To find out why and hear her full endorsement, watch the video above!